mitsuba-renderer/drjit/docs/textures.rst

 such textures are indeed still differentiable.
 Internally, while the primal lookup operation is hardware-accelerated, a subsequent non-accelerated lookup is additionally performed *solely* to record each individual operation into the AD graph.
-More importantly, computing gradients does *not* require disabling migration and texture data can continue to exclusively be stored as a CUDA texture object.

 C++ interface
 -------------